Portsmouth: Landmarks

 Portsmouth's long association with the armed forces is demonstrated by a large number of war memorials, including several at the Royal Marines Museum and a large collection of memorials related to the Royal Navy in Victoria Park.
 The Portsmouth Naval Memorial, in Southsea Common, commemorates the 24,591 British sailors who died during both World Wars and have no known grave.
 Designed by Sir Robert Lorimer, it was unveiled by George VI (then Duke of York) on 15 October 1924.
 In the city centre, the Guildhall Square Cenotaph contains the names of the fallen and is guarded by stone sculptures of machine gunners by Charles Sargeant Jagger.
 The west face of the memorial reads:

 This memorial was erected by the people of Portsmouth in proud and loving memory of those who in the glorious morning of their days for England's sake lost all but England's praise.
 May light perpetual shine upon them.

 The city has three cemeteries: Kingston, Milton Road, and Highland Road.
 Kingston Cemetery, opened in 1856, is in east Fratton.
 At 52 acres, it is Portsmouth's largest cemetery and has about 400 burials a year.
 In February 2014, a ceremony celebrating the 180th anniversary of Portsmouth's Polish community was held at the cemetery.
 The approximately 25 acre Milton Road Cemetery, founded on 8 April 1912, has about 200 burials per year.
 There is a crematorium in Portchester.

+Portsmouth Central Library in Guildhall Walk was built in 1976 in the brutalist style, designed by city architect Ken Norrish; it is also known as the Norrish Central Library.
+In 2026 it was chosen by Poet Laureate Simon Armitage as one of the venues for his annual library tour which in that year visited libraries in places with initials N-P, celebrating the 50th anniversary of the library and the centenary of Portsmouth's city status.